Travel By Bus In Thailand

 Bus Terminals

-Bangkok has 3 main bus terminals: Central station (Mo Chit), Southern station (SaiTai) and Eastern station (Ekamai.)
+Bangkok has 3 main bus terminals: Central station or Mo Chit, Southern station or Sai Tai and Eastern station or Ekamai.

 Central Station - Mo Chit